Big Y: History

+In 1936, a young entrepreneur, Paul D'Amour, aided by his brother, Gerald, and sisters, Ann Marie, Yvette, and Gertrude, purchased the Y Cash Market in the Willimansett section of Chicopee, Massachusetts, at the "Y" intersection of Chicopee and Meadow Streets.
+According to Paul D’Amour on the 50th anniversary, it was in the fall of 1936 that the brothers began Y Cash Market, the forerunner of Big Y.

 In July 2016, it was announced that Big Y had entered into a purchase agreement with Ahold and Delhaize Group for eight Hannaford Brothers locations in Massachusetts as part of the divestiture of stores to gain clearance from the Federal Trade Commission for the impending Ahold/Delhaize merger.
 The new stores, all converted from Hannaford, are located in Kingston, Quincy, Norwell, Milford, Norwood, West Peabody, Saugus, and Easton.
 The addition of the eight new stores brought Big Y's store count in Massachusetts to 37, and increased its footprint in the state to extend from the Berkshires all the way to Greater Boston.

-As of December 2021, Big Y operates 72 supermarkets in Massachusetts and Connecticut; many of which are located in the metropolitan areas of Springfield, Worcester, Greater Boston, and Hartford.
-In addition to its traditional supermarkets, Big Y owns and operates two specialty markets: Table & Vine, a large specialty liquor and wine store in West Springfield; and the Fresh Acres Market, a concept mixing an open-air-style farmers' market with upscale food choices, in Springfield.
+As of September 2023, Big Y operates 73 supermarkets in Massachusetts and Connecticut; many of which are located in the metropolitan areas of Springfield, Worcester, Greater Boston, and Hartford.
+In addition to its traditional supermarkets, Big Y owns and operates two specialty markets: Table & Vine, a large specialty liquor and wine store in West Springfield; and the Big Y Express Fresh Market, a smaller, urban market in Downtown Springfield.
 Big Y also operated two standalone pharmacies in Springfield and Wilbraham before eventually folding them into the pharmacies located in its nearby stores.
-Between 2013 and 2021, Big Y opened 12 gas stations and convenience stores in Western Massachusetts and Connecticut, under the name "Big Y Express."
+Between 2013 and 2023, Big Y opened 16 gas stations and convenience stores in Western Massachusetts and Connecticut, under the name Big Y Express.
 Most Big Y Express stores are located adjacent to, or nearby, a full-size Big Y supermarket.